wrye-bash/wrye-bash/experimental/bait/readme.txt

 Myk Taylor

 Design and functional documentation is in the doc/ subdirectory.
-This document just goes over dependency requirements and testing.
+This document just goes over dependency requirements and testing procedures.

 Dependencies